-The diagnosis of uterine rupture can usually be done clinically.
-The acute bleeding can cause hypovolemic shock, which poses a threat to the fetus.
+The diagnosis of a uterine rupture can usually be done clinically.
+Acute bleeding can cause hypovolemic shock, which poses a threat to the fetus.
 Heart sounds and movements of the unborn cannot be detected anymore.

 It is possible for a complete uterine rupture to manifest after vaginal birth.
-The severe hemorrhage occurs only afterwards since the child prevented it before.
+The severe hemorrhage occurs only afterward since the child prevented it before.
 This can very rapidly lead to shock.

 Therapy of Uterine Rupture

 In case of impending rupture, a tocolysis is initiated.
-This can be done for example with sympathomimetic drugs or intravenous magnesium sulfate.
-Subsequently, a Caesarian section is carried out.
+This can be done, for example, with sympathomimetic drugs or intravenous magnesium sulfate.
+Subsequently, a Caesarean section is carried out.

-A Caesarian section should be done in the case of suspected or previous ruptures.
-Vaginal delivery would be a contraindication in such circumstances.
+A Caesarean section should be done in the case of suspected or previous ruptures.
+A vaginal delivery would be a contraindication in such circumstances.

-After delivery via Caesarian section it has to be decided whether a suture of the rupture is possible or a hysterectomy should be done.
-In case of hypovolemic shock, fluid replacement under simultaneous control of blood pressure is necessary.
+After delivery via Caesarean section, it has to be decided whether a suture of the rupture is possible, or if a hysterectomy should be done.
+In case of hypovolemic shock, fluid replacement, under simultaneous control of blood pressure, is necessary.

 The correct answers can be found below the references.

-1. Which of the following statements is most likely a cause of uterine rupture?
+1. Which of the following statements is most likely a cause of a uterine rupture?